 1. IITJEE is too hard to Crack

-To achieve anything big in life one has to put the best efforts.
-And when we are talking about one of the toughest exams it is surely need of time.
+To achieve anything big in life one has to put in the best efforts.
+And when we are talking about one of the toughest exams it is surely in need of time.
 But merely working hard is not the key.
 There has to be proper planning, time management, managing the course and topics properly.
 You also need to ensure you are tracking and analyzing your performance repeatedly by mock examinations and tests.
-Every student, whether it be you, your friend, people who cracked JEE in past or anyone else, have the same 24 hours in a day and it all comes to how efficiently you managed and utilized your time.
+Every student, whether it be you, your friend, people who cracked JEE in past, or anyone else, has the same 24 hours in a day and it all comes to how efficiently you managed and utilized your time.
 You will never find time for anything.
 If you want time you must make it.

 2. Coaching Institute will help me crack IITJEE